microsoft/SynapseML/website/docs/reference/R-setup.md

 ### Importing libraries and setting up spark context

-It will take some time to install all dependencies.
-Then, run:
+Installing all dependencies may be time-consuming.
+When complete, run:

 ```R
 ...